ZupIT/beagle-docs/content/en/Resources/Customization/Beagle for ios/Beagles dependencies.md

 }
 ```

-**Step  2**: create a concrete instance of `AppTheme` with the names of yout style and its functions.
+**Step  2**: create a concrete instance of `AppTheme` with the names of your style and its functions.

 ```swift
 let theme = AppTheme(styles: [